MiaZhengLS/RayTracing/README.md

 # RayTracing

 Practice with [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html).
-This is a pure CPU ray tracer.
+This is a pure CPU ray tracer using a brute-force approach.

 Features